NotAwar/Mobius/README.md

 Organizations use Mobius MDM for:

-- **Device Inventory Management**: Complete visibility into hardware and software across your mobius
+- **Device Inventory Management**: Complete visibility into hardware and software across your fleet
 - **Security Monitoring**: Real-time security posture assessment and threat detection
 - **Configuration Management**: Automated deployment of settings, software, and security policies
 - **Compliance Reporting**: Automated compliance checks and detailed reporting